UU-ER/Key-Infrastructure-North-Sea/README.md

-Input data and code for ""
+Input data and code for "Unlocking the green power of the North Sea: Identifying key energy infrastructure synergies for 2030 and 2040"
 --------------------------------
-This package contains all input data and code required to run the optimizations presented in the paper XYZ.
+This package contains all input data and code required to run the optimizations presented in the paper.
 Below a short overview of the repository.

 - case_study_data contains data and scripts for pre- and postprocessing of input data
 - src contains a version of AdOpT-NET0, before the package had a versioning system